scmscomb/scmscomb.github.io/index.md

 Joint work with Tao Jiang and Jie Ma. https://arxiv.org/abs/2007.02975

 ### August 20th, 2020, 16:00 (UTC+8): [Oliver Janzer](https://sites.google.com/view/oliver-janzer/home) (University of Cambridge)
+_**Rainbow Turán number of even cycles**_
 [zoom](https://zoom.com.cn/j/66310294149) password 111317

+Abstract:Plain text version: The rainbow Turán number ex*(n,H) of a graph H is the maximum possible number of edges in a properly edge-coloured n-vertex graph with no rainbow subgraph isomorphic to H. We prove that for any integer k\geq 2, ex*(n,C_{2k})=O(n^{1+1/k}).
+This is tight and establishes a conjecture of Keevash, Mubayi, Sudakov and Verstraete.
+We use the same method to prove several other conjectures in various topics.
+For example, we give an upper bound for the Turán number of the blow-ups of even cycles, which can be used to disprove a conjecture of Erdős and Simonovits.

 ### August 27th, 2020, 15:00 (UTC+8): [Kevin Hendrey](https://sites.google.com/view/kevinhendrey) (IBS)